 The convention was now being held inside a large building with tiled marbled floors and a series of pillars that held up a large glass dome.
 Gray light bled in through that dome illuminating the people filtering through within.
 They were colorful people—some wearing silken garments with embroidered flowers, others wearing tight leather clothes that concealed everything, more wearing tight and crisp business suits, and more yet wearing cloaks clipped with tassels.

 The booths propped up evenly throughout the building were just as colorful.
-Words in languages ranging from Common to Capricornian to Sagittarian and Geminian were posted above wooden tables hosting various contraptions of varying length and sizes: v-batteries and small v-generators and other devices Alice didn’t recognize.
+Signs in languages ranging from Common to Capricornian to Sagittarian and Geminian were posted above wooden tables hosting various contraptions of varying length and sizes: v-batteries and small v-generators and other devices Alice didn’t recognize.
 Some even stood as tall as the ceiling.

 “My, do you see that, Alice?”
 Talib whispered from beside her.
 “They’ve even developed a vitae-powered clock!
 Waltz & Tick, ey?
 Well, that certainly is a name to remember.
 You know… it’s suspicious that their initials W&T sound almost the same as that dismantled spy agency, right…?”

 Alice glanced at the sign Talib was gesturing to and found a grim-looking elder man with russet brown hair and ice-blue eyes standing beneath it.
-The desk behind him was spotless save for a cylinder-like contraption with flipping digital numbers on small white cards.
+The desk behind him was spotless save for a cylinder-like contraption with flipping digital numbers typed on small white cards.
 It appeared to be vitae-powered.

 “Talib, we need to keep an eye out for members of the Augen,” Alice said.
 “Keep the games and charades for some other time.
 Preferably when I’m out of ear’s reach.”